bogzbonny/yeehaw/_TODO.md

 01. masterpty likes to die after 10 readers have been created
      - maybe should use more slaves?
      - needed to use spawn_blocking
+01. make window top bar slightly lighter when it's focused

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+01. bar

 01. window_test scrollable_windows seem to scroll 1 too far!

-01. make window top bar slightly lighter when it's focused

 01. file nav test seems not to work?
      - commit 10a47dd broke it